Typing Tensor Calculus in 2-Categories (I): Typing tensors in 2-categories: 2-categorical case

+In this section, we extend the constructions from the categorical case to define 2-categorical analogues, aiming to establish 2-biproducts for 2-categories.
+To capture the tensor product between tensors, a 2-category needs to have a monoidal structure, and to define vectorization and a version of currying map, the 2-category furthermore has to be symmetric monoidal.
+Hence, we will establish a suitable framework is a symmetric monoidal semiadditive 2-category whose Hom-categories are symmetric monoidal and semiadditive.
+We will proceed with an example that satisfies the conditions of our definition, namely $\mathbf{2Vec}$.
+Finally, we will conclude with a discussion on vectorization for 1- and 2-morphisms.
+As far as we are aware, all notions (from categorical perspective and applications) presented in this section are novel and have not been explored in the literature.

-\section{Semiadditive 2-categories}
+\subsection{Semiadditive 2-categories}

-To define semiadditive 2-categories, a 2-category requires enough structures in both object and Hom-categories levels.
-This section is devoted to developing these structures.
-Similar to Section \ref{1-d}, we start with constant morphisms.
+Intuitively, a semiadditive 2-category should possess additions for objects, 1-morphisms, and 2-morphisms.
+Analogous to semiadditive categories, we begin with a 2-category that includes an addition for 1-morphisms.
+However, in the 2-categorical setting, defining such an addition introduces intricacies, as multiple options arise for combining 1-morphisms.
+Our goal is to recover semiadditive categories, the most natural choice is the biproduct structure for 1-morphisms, as defined in the previous section~\ref{sect:biproduct}.

+Therefore, we define a semiadditive 2-category as a 2-category whose Hom-categories have biproducts for 1-morphisms, in accordance with the definition provided in Section~\ref{sect:biproduct}.
+This section focuses on developing these structures.
+Following Section~\ref{1-d}, we begin by introducing constant morphisms.
+The first difference with categorical setting emerges here.
+Due to the presence of 2-morphisms, we also establish a notion of constantness for both 1- and 2-morphisms.

-\subsection{Constant morphisms in 2-categories}
+\subsubsection{Constant morphisms in 2-categories}

-A 2-category can have constant 1- or 2-morphisms; we start from the top level.
-Constant 2-morphisms exist independently for horizontal or vertical compositions.
-For example, it is possible for Hom-categories to be locally pointed with respect to the vertical composition of 2-morphisms.
-It is also conceivable to have a 2-category with horizontally constant 2-morphisms.
-Hence, it seems constant 2-morphisms in both directions exist completely independently of each other, but if a 2-category happens to have two different families of horizontally and vertically constant 2-morphisms, then they collapse, due to the interchange law. \begin{defi} A 2-morphism $*_{h, k}: k\Rightarrow h$ is \textit{left constant} if for every object $A$, every pair of 1-morphisms $f, g$, and every pair of 2-morphisms, $\xi, \gamma: f \Rightarrow g$, horizontal composition on the right $*_{h, k} \xi = *_{h, k} \gamma$ is the same.
+In principle, a 2-category can have constant 1- or 2-morphisms; we start from the top level, i.e. 2-morphisms.
+We define constant 2-morphisms independently for horizontal and vertical compositions.
+Because it is possible for Hom-categories to be locally pointed with respect to the vertical composition of 2-morphisms.
+It is also conceivable to have a 2-category with horizontally constant 2-morphisms with respect to horizontal composition.
+These two sets of constant 2-morphisms are generally independent from each other.
+However, we demonsterate if a 2-category happens to have two different families of horizontally and vertically constant 2-morphisms, then they collapse, due to the interchange law.
+Meaning, in this case, we only have one family of constant 2-morphisms.
+Note that the interchange law exists in 2-category theory and enforces a consistency condition between horizontal and vertical compositions, check Adámek and Rosický's review~\cite{adamek1999interchange}. \begin{defi} A 2-morphism $*_{h, k}: k\Rightarrow h$ is \textit{left constant} if for every object $A$, every pair of 1-morphisms $f, g$, and every pair of 2-morphisms, $\xi, \gamma: f \Rightarrow g$, horizontal composition on the right is the same, $*_{h, k} \xi = *_{h, k} \gamma$.